cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-### Customization of the environment
+## Customizing the environment

-In what follows it is important to bear in mind that the commands are given on the Azure VM bash command line.
+In what follows, commands are run on the Azure VM bash command line.
 This continues from above where we have logged into the Azure VM from a local computer like a laptop.
+Once the Jupyter notebook server is running, however, we drop back to the local computer for the last two steps.

 * At this point we begin customizing the Virtual Machine